junjiemars/.emacs.d/README.md

 ## Requirements

 * Emacs 22.1.1+
 * Any keyboard

 ## Where

 * Linux, whatever GUI or Terminal
-* OSX, whatever GUI or Terminal
+* Darwin, whatever GUI or Terminal
 * Windows, whatever GUI or Terminal
+* Non-Internet
+* Docker container
-* One machine run multiple Emacs instances in same time
+* One machine run multiple Emacs instances or modes in same time

 ## What

 * You are the master of your Emacs, ...
 * Navigating, finding, grepping in the same way whereever, ...
 * Org Mode that's your new life, ...